paulfryer/continuous-training/README.md

 The "Retrain" function will trigger the crawler to add any new partitions, build training data, and submit a training job to Sagemaker.
 Finally the new model will be published to a Sagemaker prediction endpoint.

 Now you can send the extracted entities of a news articles to Sagemaker to get a prediction of how the stock price for a company will behave in 1 day, based on the characterizations of the extracted entities.

+3) After you have trained a model and a SageMaker endpoint is deployed you can run a new news story through the "Predict" function to see what the model thinks the 1 day stock price change will be based on the entities/confidence scores extracted from that article.
+Submit the "Symbol" and "SearchTerm" parameters to this function.
+Note: as of Aprill 11th, 2018 the predicted value coming back is always the same - seems the XGBoost algorithm needs some tuning, I suspect the inital branch is always going down one path that ends with the same value.